Suburb overview

 Run the numbers on a Kilburn property

 Capital-growth expectations for Kilburn are modest for 2026 — incomes 24% below the SA median of $80,964 suggest gains will lag headline metro markets.
-Rental coverage runs at ~79% of the typical mortgage ($1,170/month rent vs $1,472/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 57/100 places Kilburn in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~79% of the typical mortgage ($1,170/month rent vs $1,472/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Kilburn is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

 Is Kilburn a good suburb for investment?

-Kilburn scores 57/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 5,633, median household income of $61,308/year and median weekly rent of $270.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Kilburn suits you depends on your strategy, but the fundamentals are concrete: a population of 5,633, a median household income of $61,308/year and median weekly rent of $270.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Kilburn?

-The main demand drivers in Kilburn are proximity to Adelaide (8 km), a median household income of $61,308/year, a dwelling mix that is 42% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Kilburn are proximity to Adelaide (8 km), a median household income of $61,308/year, a dwelling mix that is 42% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Kilburn?